Update #1: Post updated to reflect macOS’ move to zsh and the move to Python3 (09/06/2020).

 Settings & Software

-Second, while Xcode is installing, copy your files back and change the trackpad, keyboard, users, etc. settings to your liking.
+First, copy your files back and change the trackpad, keyboard, user, etc. settings back to your liking.
+Don’t forget to turn off font smoothing.
 I also have a bunch of dot files that contain paths, aliases, etc. to make things easier.
 I keep these files in this Github repository, some of these files might be useful.

-Also, install your favorite text editor, TeX / iWork / Office, and other software you regularly rely on; as well as, themes and colors.
+Also, install your favorite editor, TeX/iWork/Office, and other software you regularly rely on, as well as, themes and colors.

 The remainder of the workflow will be run from the terminal.